 But, if you’re looking for some easy ways you can support senior citizens’ social wellness on your own, try these five fun social wellness games for the elderly.
-Whether you’re a senior care worker, or have an older loved one, prioritizing their social wellness will keep them happier and healthier for much longer.
+Whether you’re a senior care worker, an activity director looking for some new ideas, or are caring for an older loved one, prioritizing their social wellness will keep them happier and healthier for much longer.

 Trivia is a fun opportunity for social health because you can meet new people, discuss the new information you’re learning, and build camaraderie by playing with new teams every week.
-Plus, it’s great for boosting memory and recall too!
+Plus, it has elements of telewellness, by boosting memory and recall too!

-Or, you can find organizations that are already playing virtual trivia, and help seniors get connected.
+You can also find organizations that are already playing virtual trivia, and help seniors get connected.
 Facebook has several virtual trivia groups, and other companies such as Sporcle or Trivia Hub Live offer lots of virtual trivia options.

-Charades is an interactive, no-touch activity that is a perfect social wellness activity for seniors during lockdown.
+Charades is an interactive, no-touch activity that is a perfect social wellness activity for seniors.

 If you’re at a senior center, bring residents to their doorways to participate, and put your “actor” in the center of the hallway to get started!
 For higher engagement, get ideas from each on what to act out, but make sure you’re the only one handling the cards or written charade ideas.